 Take time to answer those questions for yourself.
 See what you uncover.
 It may surprise you.

-I specialize in helping women lose weight to improve their fertility.
+I help women permanently lose weight to improve their fertility and their lives.
 Want help letting go of your membership in “The Clean-the-Plate Club”?
-Schedule time to get coached by me for free to get started.
+Download the Infertility Mental Health Checklist now to get started doing the work on yourself.